 Bicyclists are an indicator of the health of a city.
 When streets are safe and comfortable enough to travel by bicycle, and bicycling is considered a normal, routine choice for getting around, that city will earn the benefits of a healthier and happier population.

-Charlotte BIKES is the city's blueprint to becoming an increasingly bicycle-friendly city, and is an update to the previous 2008 Charlotte Bicycle Plan.
-Charlotte BIKES provides the vision, goals, strategies and recommended efforts to both expand the city's physical network of bicycle facilities with a corresponding growth in a culture which recognizes and welcomes the bicycle as a means of transportation for cyclists of all ages and abilities.
+adopted by Charlotte City Council in May of 2017, is the city's blueprint for becoming a bicycle-friendly city.
+Charlotte BIKES provides the vision, goals, strategies, and recommended efforts to both expand the city's physical network of bicycle facilities with a corresponding growth in a culture that recognizes and welcomes the bicycle as a means of transportation for cyclists of all ages and abilities.

 Charlotte Bikes is organized around the 6 "E's" of creating a bicycle-friendly city.